 With that inspiration, hopefully, you’re ready to create your own survey.
 Remember that creating and sending the survey is just the first step.
 You’re really looking for aggregate responses, so you can understand larger patterns in the responses — not just anecdotal stories.

-By combining this valuable survey data with your customer data, you can closely track how your buyers react to marketing campaigns, website redesigns, and much more.
-Surveys are an incredibly valuable tool for B2C marketers, and one you should use with care.
+It’s time to ask loyal customers what they want.
+By combining this valuable survey results with your customer data, you can closely track how your buyers react to marketing campaigns, website redesigns, and much more.
+Surveys are an incredibly valuable tool for B2C marketers to increase customer retention, and one you should use with care.